rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 ### 4.3.2 Texture Space Samples

 To do a texture mapping, we need some space samples.
-WE can sample some some positions in the $XY$ screen space and then use the same sample positions in the texture sapce.
+We can sample some positions in the $XY$ screen space and then use the same sample positions in the texture space.
 However, this can lead to **perspective-incorrect interpolation:**

 ![](./Figures/VisComp_Fig10-10.PNG)